PhD in Sustainable Chemistry, 2012/2016, Faculty of Sciences and Technology, New University of Lisbon and Faculty of Sciences, University of Porto.

 Domain of specialization

 The domains of specialization are Synthesis, Drug-membrane interactions, Biophysical Chemistry, Microbiology, Plants’ nutrition, Nanotechnology and Drug Delivery Systems.

-In the MSc course, she has developed a solid expertise on the synthesis of 3-hydroxy-4-pyridinone ligands functionalized with different fluorophores.
-The compounds have been characterized by the methods described above in which she has a good expertise.
-She also acquired strong expertise on in vitro studies, as the evaluation of the antibacterial activity of the chelators in the inhibition of Mycobacterium avium growth has been performed.
+In the MSc course, she has developed a solid expertise on the synthesis of the same ligands functionalized with different fluorophores.
+She also acquired strong expertise on in vitro studies, mainly regarding the evaluation of the antibacterial activity of the chelators in the inhibition of Mycobacterium avium growth.

-During the PhD project she developed expertise on the preparation of membrane models of liposomes and on studies concerning the investigation of drug-membrane interactions by different spectroscopic methods such as: NMR, EPR and Fluorescence emission.
-She acquired experience in the visualization of chelator’s distribution within cells from the immune system by Fluorescence Confocal Microscopy, and she also performed toxicological safety studies for diverse compounds in cell lines of hepatocytes.
+During the PhD project she developed expertise on the preparation of membrane models of liposomes and on studies concerning the investigation of drug-membrane interactions by different spectroscopic methods, mainly by Fluorescence Confocal Microscopy.
+She also performed toxicological safety studies for diverse compounds in cell lines of hepatocytes.